 In the course of transformer operation, the level of oil must be checked.
 This process is made simple by oil indicators, installed in the walls of transformer tanks or expansion tanks.

 If the level of oil drops below the minimum, the transformer must be taken offline and checked for leaks.
-If the unit is air tight, oil filling
+If the unit is air tight, oil filling can be performed.

 Can oil types be mixed?